Modular population protocols: Introduction

 Unfortunately, as the standard approach considers protocols that compute predicates, composing protocols directly is limited to boolean combinations.
 Whenever a multiphase protocol needs to be constructed, the interaction between phases needs to be described and proven in an ad hoc way.
 We find it desirable to have better modularity in protocol design.

-Additionally, desirable behaviours of distributed systems go beyond consensus about a single property of initial configuration.
+Naturally, for the composition to be useful, we need the protocols to achieve more complex output distributions than consensus.
+Moreover, some constructions in the literature \cite{DBLP:journals/jcss/CzernerGHE24,DBLP:conf/opodis/GasieniecHMSS16} have more or less sub-protocols executed in parallel with different agents participating in different sub-protocols based on the output of yet another «previous» sub-protocol.
+From the other point of view, desirable behaviours of distributed systems go beyond consensus about a single property of initial configuration.
 For example, one might want to maintain task allocation across a fleet of servers.
 Task allocation usually depends on the server models, and servers are sometimes taken out of service for maintenance.
 From this point of view, we also find it interesting to study a more general notion of expressive power.